systemslab/popper-paper/paper/paper.md

 ## Experiment repositories

-research compendia et al. .
+Research compendia et al. .
 This is

 ## Experiment Packing

-Reprozip and others automatically package experiments.
+Reprozip and others automatically package experiments, making it easier to _validate_ what others did.
 Limitations:

   * large datasets can't be packaged.
-  * hard to build upon existing work, since we can't extend binaries.
+  * hard to build upon existing work.
+  * can't capture validation criteria

+## _Eyeball_ Validation

+Validation is done by "eyeballing" figures and the description of experiments in a paper.
+It's a subjective practice, based entirely on the intuition and expertise of domain-scientists.

 ## The Missing Link

 We need something that:

+  * Is reproducible from the get-go.
   * Improves the personal workflows of scientists.
   * Captures the end-to-end workflow in a modern (OSS) way.
-  * Can make use of existing tools (don't reinvent the wheel!).
+  * Makes use of existing tools (don't reinvent the wheel!).
-  * Take into account datasets.
+  * Takes into account datasets.
+  * Captures validation criteria.
-  * It's amenable to improvement/extensions.
+  * Is amenable to improvement/extensions.

-# The OSS Development Model for Academic Articles
+# A DevOps Approach to Producing Academic Articles

+DevOps is a practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
+It aims at establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.
+Because DevOps is a cultural shift, there is no single toolset, rather a set or “DevOps toolchain” consisting of multiple tools, where each fits into one or more categories, which is reflective of the software development and delivery process.

-In practice, the open-source software (OSS) development process is applied to software projects (Figure 1).
-In the following section, we list the key reasons why the process of writing scientific papers is so amenable to OSS methodologies.
-The goal of our work is to apply these in the academic setting in order to enjoy from the same
-benefits: building upon the work of others advances the state of the art.
-We use the generic OSS workflow in Figure 1 to guide our discussion.
+In this section, we list the key reasons why the process of implementing experiments and writing scientific papers is so amenable to a DevOps approach.
+The goal of our work is to apply these in the academic setting in order to enjoy from the same benefits: build upon the work of (and openly collaborate with) others to advance the state of the art.
+We use the generic experimentation workflow in top of Figure 1 to guide our discussion.

 ## Version Control